 If an easement is required, here’s how it works:

-- Step Two: Once the easement agreement has been signed the work can be completed.
-After installation is complete the reticulation is surveyed and identified on a plan by a surveyor
+After installation is complete the equipment is surveyed and identified on a plan by a surveyor.
+The surveyor then deposits the plan with Land Information New Zealand.